-- have three incredible teen-aged children.
-They are 20, 19, and 17, and are my idea of 'Dream Kids'.
+- have three incredible adult children.
+They are 20, 22, and 24.
+They are my idea of 'Dream Kids'.
 They are kind, fun loving, witty, and good friends with each other.

 - love learning things.
-Every single thing I take on is a heady combination of using what I know and finding some ways to experiment with 'what if I did THAT?!'.
-Sometimes it works, sometimes it flops, but either way, I learn something cool.
+Every single thing I take on is a combination of using what I know and finding some ways to experiment with 'what if I did THAT?!'.
+Sometimes it works, sometimes it flops, but either way, I learn something.

 - really enjoy events, whether I am working them as a photographer, or enjoying them as a guest.
 I love getting dressed up and using my 'big girl' table manners.

 - have a difficult relationship with the word 'Realistic' and a much better, cuddly acquaintance with the word 'Possible'.
 Realistic seems to be code for Lower All Expectations Here, and that curdles my guts.
 Possible is the word that makes me giddy.
 It means that if I can create the right conditions, my squishy wishes may come to pass.
 If I can't, well, heck, I gave it a shot and probably learned something, and I can give it another shot!

 - like my mountains.
 I will backpack, run, ski, scramble, walk, hike, snowshoe and paddle in them for my whole life.